Psalms For Life

 they return to dust

-and that very day
+and that same day

-all their big plans come to nothing.
+all their big ideas come to nothing.

 5 How blessed the person